 After more recent research, scientists have come up with another reason for why whales breach.
 As whales dive to great depths, they need to be able to hold their breath for a long time.

 The muscle of a whale is rich in a protein that carries oxygen.
-The protein is called myoglobin and studies show that high levels of this protein play a large part in how long a whale can hold their breath.
+The protein is called myoglobin, and studies show that high levels of this protein play a large part in how long a whale can hold its breath.